MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 ### Sample Groups CSV File

-In the configuration of the conenctor, this guide assumes the file name of **GROUPS.CSV**.
+In the configuration of the connector, this guide assumes the file name of **GROUPS.CSV**.

 ```CSV
 GroupID,DisplayName,Description,Owner